AbS224/dinopals/DinoAlphabetPals-main/README.md

 ## 📝 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🧑‍⚖️ Ownership & Support
+- Ownership: Copyright © 2024–2025 "DinoAlphabet Pals" authors.
+- License: MIT — permissive use, modification, and distribution are allowed.
+- Maintenance: Community-supported, best‑effort.
+No response-time guarantees or SLAs.
+- Issues/PRs: Reviewed as time permits.
+For urgent needs, please fork.

 ---

 **Made with 💚 for early childhood education**

 ## ℹ️ Maintainer’s Note

 This repository started as a self-learning project to practice programming fundamentals and documentation quality.
-It’s intentionally simple, runs fully locally without external services, and is maintained on a best‑effort basis.
+It’s intentionally simple, runs fully locally without external services, and may not be actively maintained at all times.
 Contributions are welcome — please see CONTRIBUTING, follow the Code of Conduct, and propose enhancements via issues/PRs.
+By using or contributing, you acknowledge that:

+- There is no warranty and no guaranteed support timeline.
+- Maintainers may be slow to review or respond.
+- You are free to use, modify, and redistribute under MIT, while the project authors retain copyright.